Are you ready to donate?

 - Spent 6 months or more associated with a military base in Italy, Greece, Portugal, Spain, or Turkey from 1980–1996

-- There is a 12-month deferral period for men who have had sex with other men from the date of last sexual contact.
+- There is a 12-month deferral period for men who have had sex with other men, starting from the date of last sexual contact.